sh71ali40/iran-svg-map/README.md

 2. Improve responsive capability
 3. Define JavaScript class and methods to show what exactly you want in the screen in a separate `map-info.js` file

+#### 1.3.0
+* Released: Jun 23, 2020

+1. Add RTL demo with some dummy data
+2. Improve responsive capability
+3. Add SCSS task to `package.json` file to complie scss files.

 ## Copyright

-normalize.css, Copyright 2012-2020 Nicolas Gallagher and Jonathan Neal **License:** MIT
+normalize.css, Copyright Nicolas Gallagher and Jonathan Neal **License:** MIT
 Source: https://necolas.github.io/normalize.css/